bencoveney/creation/README.md

 - artifacts can be given stored, stolen
 - activities take time
 - activities can be done as a group (joined? interrupted?)

+interruptions:

+- What to do when something is interrupted?
+- Need to mark target as "interrupted" or "being engaged in something"?
+- Needs have already been satisfied.
+Maybe do that later.
+- Maybe don't let group activities be interrupted?